Listen

 Mountain guide in Sweden

-Mountain Guides lead individuals and groups as they hike, climb and ski in high terrain and on glaciers.
-This type of environment can be dangerous and a mountain guide is educated in how to manage the difficult conditions in this environment.
-A mountain guide even has an education in how to help others.
+Mountain guides lead individuals and groups as they hike, climb and ski in high terrain and on glaciers.
+This environment can be dangerous.
+Mountain guides are educated in how to safely manage activity in this terrain.

 The mountain guide profession is regulated in Sweden.
-This means that individuals who wish to lead other on glaciers and in high mountain environments in Sweden must be authorised to work as a mountain guide. and
+This means that if you wish to lead others on glaciers and in high mountain environments in Sweden, you should be authorised to work as a mountain guide.

 Find out more about the European Professional Card (EPC) and how you can apply

-Mountain guides who wish to work permanently in Sweden and who aren't able to apply for a European Professional Card can submit an application to us here at the Swedish Council for Higher Education (UHR) to have their foreign qualification assessed.
-UHR is the public authority responsible for assessing qualifications for mountain guides.
+Mountain guides who wish to work permanently in Sweden but for some reason are unable to apply for a European Professional Card can apply directly to the Swedish Council for Higher Education (UHR) to have their foreign qualification assessed.

-• proof of your work experience (this is required if the mountain guide professions isn't regulated in your home country)
+- proof of your professional experience (required if the mountain guide profession is not regulated in your home country)

-You can submit your application in Swedish or English.
-There is no cost for having your foreign mountain guide degree assessed.
-Our processing times for assessment are approximately three months from the date that your application is complete, with all necessary documents.
+There is no cost associated with having your foreign mountain guide education assessed.
+Our processing times for an assessment are approximately three months from the date you completed your application and submitted all required documentation.

 If you've received an assessment of your foreign mountain guide exam and aren't happy with it, you can submit an appeal of the decision.